johnhm22/finance-app/README.md

 I like it.
 Quite easy to use and clear docs.
 Click on the title to be taken to their webpage.

+## Testing
+Unit tests have been added for the major components and also for the main page.

+[Vitest](https://vitest.dev/) has been used as a unit testing framework.
+It is similar to Jest, but from what I have read provides attractive advantages such as speed.

+I like its ability to mock functions and imports, althought I think this exists in Jest as well.
+For example, if there is a function as a prop, Vitest can be configured to 'mock' or simulate that function.
+It is similar with imports, Vitest will intercept any import string and a custom return defined.

+Also used is [Mock Service Worker](https://mswjs.io/docs/) or msw.
+This will intercept api calls from a component.
+I used it on a number of occasions.
+In one case, when the main page loads it gets the user's portfolio of shares from the database and then for each share calls an external api for the price.
+Using msw, I intercepted that api call and returned dummy share data with prices.
+This data is then used to populate the test html of the component that JSDOM has generated.
+(Note: a fake browser environment is created in NodeJS and it is here that the html for our component exists).

+The tests can be run in the terminal by navigating to the project folder and then executing 'npm run test' followed by the name of the test file.

+There are a couple of methods I found very useful when understanding what was going on in my tests.

+The first is scree.debug() which will print out the html in the terminal.

+The second is screen.logTestingPlaygroundURL() which generates a url in the terminal.
+Upon clicking this, a new tab opens in the browser with a graphic of the generated html.
+By clicking on certain sections of the html, such as an input field, it will recommend a method that can used in the test to idenfity that field.

 ## Problems
 As mentioned above, I was disappointed not to be able to use elephantsql, but a local db worked out fine.